ClaireGMIT/GMIT-Project2019/README.md

 The combination of these four features can be used to identify each particular species

 23April2019
-    Have created code to import the numpy program for performing scientific calculations Have used iPython on CMDER to check that code i am writing is error free. i have found some errors but have resolved them. see notes in code for examples
+    *Have created code to import the numpy program for performing scientific calculations *Have used iPython on CMDER to check that code i am writing is error free. i have found some errors but have resolved them. see notes in code for examples
-    Have written code to find the mean value for data in each column.
+    *Have written code to find the mean value for data in each column.
 Next step is to sub divide it by species and create graphs.

-24April2019
+    *Updated initial code and broke into smaller, simple modules to perform each data analysis - mean, standard deviation, min/max values and graphs
-    Updated initial code and broke into smaller, simple modules to perform each data analysis - mean, standard deviation, min/max values and graphs
+    *Combined smaller modules into one lasrger module for basic statisitics.
+If i have time I would like to look at having the output be in a table.
-    Began to practise dviding data by species.
+    *Began to practise dviding data by species.
-    Need to look at how to report output in 1 or decimal places
+    *Need to look at how to report output in 1 or decimal places